danielremoquillo/perch-mcp-hex-layer-architecture/README.md

-# MCP HexLayer Architecture Guide
+# Perch MCP HexLayer Architecture Guide

 This guide provides step-by-step instructions on how to set up an MCP server following a MCP HexLayer Architecture.
 It outlines this architectural pattern and serves as a template for building robust and maintainable MCP servers from scratch using `uv` and following the MCP Python SDK recommendations.
 It covers environment setup, manual creation of core files and directories, configuration, and how to add new functionalities.